-All staff recognise that Looked After Children and Care Leavers are more vulnerable than other children, often having poorer educational outcomes.
+All staff recognise that Children in Care and Children previously in care are more vulnerable than other children, often having poorer educational outcomes.
 Therefore, it is important to ensure their wellbeing, safety and welfare as well as help them to reach their potential.
-This includes the looked after child who is moving out of care.
-The school will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed and that a full working relationship is maintained with the Lincolnshire Virtual School
+This includes the child in care who is moving out of care.
+The school will also ensure that children previously in care are supported with pathways including liaison with the local authority where a personal advisor will be appointed and that a full working relationship is maintained with the Lincolnshire Virtual School

-We have a member of staff who is dedicated to supporting Looked After Children.
-This member of staff liaises with the Lincolnshire Virtual School in respect of all children at the school who have 'looked after' status. virtualschool@lincolnshire.gov.uk Schools address any queries directly to the child's social worker until they are 17 years 6 months after which they are transferred to Lincolnshire Leaving Care Service.
+We have a member of staff (known as the Designated Teacher for Looked after Children) who is dedicated to supporting Children in Care.
+This member of staff liaises with the Lincolnshire Virtual School in respect of all children at the school who have 'in care' status. wirtualschool@lincolnshire.gov.uk Schools address any queries directly to the child's social worker until they are 17 years 6 months after which they are transferred to Lincolnshire Leaving Care Service.